-[Update 9: Huawei answers questions] Google has revoked Huawei’s Android license
+[Update 11: Temporary License Extended] Google has revoked Huawei’s Android license

 Huawei is among the most valued Chinese companies and one which has an empire fanning out in all directions.
 Besides claiming the number two spot in terms of smartphone sales worldwide, Huawei is among the leading suppliers for telecommunication equipment and a driving force in the adoption of 5G.
 But for certain reasons, the company has been under the gunsight of the Trump administration, which has repeatedly alleged that Huawei’s smartphones and telecom equipment are potentially being used for espionage.
 Citing founder Ren Zhengfei’s previous association with the Chinese army, the U.S. government has barred government agencies as well as their private contractors from using any Huawei product, and also pursued allies to do the same.